evsamsonov/trengin/README.md

 It contains a unique ID (UUID), primary and extra data.
 It can be in two states &mdash; open or closed.

-The `Extra` is additional data should only be used for informational purposes and should not be tied to the trading strategy logic and the Broker implementation, except in cases of local use.
+The `Extra` is additional data should only be used for local and should not be tied to the trading strategy logic and the Broker implementation.

+The `Extra` is additional data should only be used for local or information purposes.
+It should not be tied to the trading strategy logic and the Broker implementation.

 Use `NewPosition` constructor to create Position.
 The position must be created and closed in the Broker implementation.